DHARPA-Project/kiara.documentation/docs/extending_kiara/creating_modules/the_basics.md

 {{ cli("kiara", "data-type", "explain", "table", max_height=200, extra_env={"CONSOLE_WIDTH": "140", "KIARA_CONTEXT": "_my_kiara_module"}) }}

-Reading this, and following some of the links included. shows us that we can retrive the table data as a Pandas dataframe using the `to_pandas()` method.
+Reading this, and following some of the links included. shows us that we can retrieve the table data as a Pandas dataframe using the `to_pandas()` method.
 As the documentation states, this loads the whole data into memory, which is something we should try to avoid, but in a lot of cases (esp. if we are dealing with sub-hundreds-of-megabytes-sized data) it's a perfectly acceptable approach.
 So, let's do this and use our existing knowledge of Pandas, and retrieve a list of column names from the table the user provided, print out that information debug-style, using print:

 ```python
 def process(self, inputs, outputs) -> None: